 PM Modi congratulates Afghan President Ghani on his re-election

+Responding to Ghani's tweets, Prime Minister Modi said India will always support Afghanistan in their developmental needs and to fulfil the aspirations of Afghanistan's people.
+"Close strategic partnership between our people benefits our nations," Modi said, asserting that India values the strong friendship with Afghanistan.

+A statement issued by the Prime Minister's Office in New Delhi said Modi extended an invitation to President Ghani to visit India at early mutual convenience.
+The invitation was accepted.
+Reiterating India's abiding commitment as a close friend and neighbour to a unified, sovereign, democratic, prosperous and peaceful Afghanistan, the prime minister underlined India's principled support to an inclusive peace process in Afghanistan which is Afghan-led, Afghan-owned and Afghan-controlled, the statement said.

-President Ghani, who had congratulated Prime Minister Modi on his re-election in May, said that he was committed to a democratic, stable and developed Afghanistan.
-"I appreciated the Prime Minister on behalf of the people of Afghanistan, not only for being a good neighbor and friend but also for India's strategic partnership," the Afghan president said.
+Modi also complimented the people of Afghanistan on the successful conduct of the elections and the subsequent process in face of daunting challenges, which represents the strengthening of roots of democracy in Afghanistan, according to the statement.
+President Ghani, who had congratulated Prime Minister Modi on his re-election in May, appreciated Modi on behalf of the people of Afghanistan, not only for being a good neighbor and friend, but also for India's strategic partnership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)